Oluwatobi-coder/Minimum-Cost-Path-Implementation-for-Robot-Motion-Planning-Project/README.md

 # Minimum Cost Path Implementation for Robot Motion Planning Project 🤖

-This repository contains my implementation of the A* graph search algorithm for optimizing the path for a robot motion, developed as a programming project for the Coursera course "Modern Robotics, Course 4: Robot Motion Planning and Control."
+This repository contains my implementation of the **A\* search algorithm** for optimizing the path for a robot motion, developed as a programming project for the Coursera course "Modern Robotics, Course 4: Robot Motion Planning and Control."

 ---

 ## 💡 Project Overview

-The A* Graph Search Project requires implementing the A* search algorithm to find a minimum-cost path on an undirected weighted graph.
+The Minimum Cost Path Implementation for Robot Motion Planning Project requires implementing the A* search algorithm to find a minimum-cost path on an undirected weighted graph.
 The graph nodes and edges are specified in CSV files, and the program outputs the minimum-cost path from a start node (node 1) to a goal node (node N) as a sequence of nodes.

-The project integrates with CoppeliaSim (formerly V-REP) simulator to visualize the graph, obstacles, and the resulting path, for the demonstration of the solution path with a mobile robot (Kilobot).
+The project integrates with **CoppeliaSim (formerly V-REP)** simulator to visualize the graph, obstacles, and the resulting path, for the demonstration of the solution path with a mobile robot (Kilobot).

 ---

 ## 🛠️ Technology Used

-- Language: Python
+- **Language:** Python
-- Libraries: csv, heapq, os, collections (all standard Python libraries, no external installation required).
+- **Libraries:** csv, heapq, os, collections (all standard Python libraries, no external installation required).
-- Simulation Tool: CoppeliaSim Edu
+- **Simulation Tool:** CoppeliaSim (Edu Version)

 ---

 ## 📐 A* Search Implementation
-The core of the project is the A* search algorithm, which minimizes the total estimated path cost:
+The core of the project is the A* search algorithm, which minimizes the **total estimated path cost:**

-$f(n) = g(n) + h(n)$, where:
+**$f(n) = g(n) + h(n)$**, where:

 $g(n)$ (Past Cost): The actual cost of the path from the start node to node $n$.